RosanaFSS/Cybersecurity-Journey-TryHackMe/Hard 🚩 - Anonymous Playground.md

 <br>

-<p>Since my Python skill is basic, I changed the previous script to analyze 2 characters per round.</p>
+<p>Since my Python skills are basic, I changed the previous script to analyze a pair of characters per round.<br>
+Ran it.</p>

 <br>